Part of our series The Basics of Protection Class.

 How we communicate our findings

-There are three possible results of a PC evaluation: the community’s PC improves, remains the same or gets worse.
+There are three possible results of a PC evaluation: the community’s PC improves, remains the same, or worsens.

 If the PC gets worse, we send a letter to the fire chief describing what caused the decline.
-We will also provide the opportunity for the fire department to provide us additional information, meet with WSRB on the issue or provide a plan to improve the declining PC.
-If a community elects to address the cause of the PC decline, we can work with local fire officials to ensure the plan is likely to succeed.
-While a community is working on fixing the identified problem, we hold the PC change in abeyance.
+We will also provide the opportunity for the fire department to provide us with additional information, meet with WSRB on the issue or provide a plan to improve the declining PC.
+If a community elects to address the cause of the PC decline, we can work with local fire officials to ensure the plan will likely succeed.
+While a community works on fixing the identified problem, we hold the PC change in abeyance.
 We’ll regularly check on progress and re-evaluate at the end of the planned improvement period.

 We also offer post-evaluation consultations

 We are always happy to answer any questions fire chiefs or anyone in a community has about the process or the PC itself.
-We can hold phone conferences or on-site meetings with officials to go through the scoring process and answer questions about the evaluation.
+We can hold phone conferences or on-site meetings with officials to review the scoring process and answer questions about the evaluation.
 Interested in a consultation for your area?
-Email the Public Protection department by clicking here.
+Contact our Customer Service team at 206-217-0101 between 7:30 a.m. and 4 p.m., Monday through Friday, and ask to be connected to the Vice President of Public Protection.